 - 6.7.1 Students are encouraged to assess, record and review their learning, consequently, self-assessment is an important part of their work-related learning curriculum. - 6.7.2 The destinations of leavers in Years 11, 12 and 13 provides further information to assess the value of the work. - 6.7.3 Students and employers provide feedback on the Work Experience, which is collated, analysed and disseminated.
-The data highlights those students who over-estimated or under-estimated their skills.
-This feedback enables tutors to identify areas for development.
-The data from employers indicates the success we have had in preparing students for the Work Experience. - 6.7.4 An annual meeting is held with the COMPASS Careers Consultant and Careers leader to review the year's work in partnership and to suggest further areas for development.
+This feedback enables tutors to identify areas for development. - 6.7.4 A termly meeting is held with the Careers Hub Representative and Careers Leader to review progress against the Gatsby Benchmark and identify areas for improvement.